ah-naf/SimpleOJ/README.md

 SimpleOJ is a simple online-judge by which user can add programming problems and solve them.
 (Not Finished Yet).
 **Only supports C, C++, Python language.**

+[NOTE: Semester final is going on, so can't work on this project regularly.]

 ### Currently Working On
  - Learned docker some days ago.
 Trying to implement it in this project.
  - User can see which problem he solved on the homepage.
 Which means, a solved button will be there an user solved it.